MicroEJ/docs/VEEWearUserGuide/sdk.rst

 VEE Wear Framework Library
 --------------------------

+The VEE Wear Framework library allows VEE Wear Apps to communicate with the Kernel and with other Apps.

-The VEE Wear Framework library provides interfaces to services that are implemented by the Kernel:
+The library provides interfaces to services that are implemented by the Kernel:

 .. list-table::
    :header-rows: 1